Dynamically Resizing Image Maps

 Client-side image maps are pixmaps (large single images) where different

 regions can be assigned different links.
-HTML does not (currently) support them

 being resized; which means you need a new set of coordinates for an